 To ensure adequate provision is made for the cleanliness and maintenance of all food preparation and storage areas:

-Prior to the occupation of the premises or the issue of an occupation certificate, certification must be provided from a suitably qualified person that all work in connection with the occupation or use of the premises for the preparation, display and storage of food has been carried out in accordance with the terms of the development consent.
+Prior to the occupation of the premises or the issue of the relevant occupation certificate, certification must be provided from a suitably qualified person that all work in connection with the occupation or use of the premises for the preparation, display and storage of food has been carried out in accordance with the terms of the development consent.

 Occupation of the premises must not occur until a registration application has been submitted to council's Environmental and Health Regulation Department for the food business.